dCache/dcache-book2/config-hsm.md

 What happens next
 -----------------

-After restarting the necessary DCACHE domains, pools, already containing files, will start transferring them into the TSS as those files only have a disk copy so far.
+After restarting the necessary dCache domains, pools, already containing files, will start transferring them into the TSS as those files only have a disk copy so far.
 The number of transfers is determined by the configuration in the pool 'setup' file as described above in [the section called “The pool ’setup’ file”.](#the-pool-setup-file)

 How to Store-/Restore files via the Admin Interface
 ===================================================